VIU Campus

 • What should students be able to do?

 • What qualities or attributes do you want students to have?
+(What should they value, how should they act as a result of your course?)

 How Do Learning Outcomes Fit in Course Design?